[?] Subscribe To This Site

 -Genetics has been shown to be a link in some cases of anorexia.
 If a relative has been affected with it, the chances are much greater that a family member will also be.

--The National Association of Anorexia Nervosa and Associated Disorders reports that 6% of the serious cases will die and only about 50% of anorexics report ever being fully cured.
+-The National Association of Anorexia Nervosa and Associated Disorders reports that 6% of serious cases will die and only about 50% of anorexics report ever being fully cured.

 -Approximately 10% of all anorexics will die within 10 years of becoming anorexic, and about 20% will die within 20 years.